Delta456/box-cli-maker/README.md

 }
 ```

-If you want High Intensity Colors then the Color name must start with `Hi`.
-If the Color option is empty or invalid then a Box with a default Color is formed.
+If you want High-Intensity Colors then the Color name must start with `Hi`.
+If the Color option is empty or invalid then no colour is applied.

-1. True Color is also possible though you need to provide it as `uint` or `[3]uint`.
+1. True Color is also possible though you need to provide it either as `uint` or `[3]uint`.

 2. `[3]uint`'s elements all must be in a range of `[0, 0xFF]` and `uint` in range of `[0x000000, 0xFFFFFF]`.

-As convenience, if the terminal's doesn't support True Color then it will round off according to the terminal's max supported colors which makes it easier for the users not to worry about other terminals for most cases.
+As a convenience, if the terminal doesn't support True Color then it will round off according to the terminal's max supported colours which makes it easier for the users not to worry about other terminals in most cases.

-Here's a list of 24 bit [supported terminals](https://gist.github.com/XVilka/8346728) and 8 bit [supported terminals](https://fedoraproject.org/wiki/Features/256_Color_Terminals).
+Here's a list of 24-bit [supported terminals](https://gist.github.com/XVilka/8346728) and 8 bit [supported terminals](https://fedoraproject.org/wiki/Features/256_Color_Terminals).

 This module also enables **True Color** and **256 Colors** support on Windows Console through [Virtual Terminal Processing](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) but you need to have at least [Windows 10 Version 1511](https://en.wikipedia.org/wiki/Windows_10_version_history_(version_1511)) for 256 colors or [Windows 10 Version 1607](https://en.wikipedia.org/wiki/Windows_10_version_history_(version_1607)) for True Color Support.

-4-bit Colors are now standardized so it should be supported by all Terminals now.
+4-bit Colors are now standardized so they should be supported by all Terminals now.

 If `ConEmu` or `ANSICON` is installed for Windows systems then it will also be detected.
 It is highly recommended to use the latest versions of both of them to have the best experience.